ISISComputingGroup/ibex_developers_manual/Beckhoff.md

 ### Building and simulating the code
 Beckhoff code can be run as a simulated system on a developer machine by doing the following:

  1. Download and install [TwinCAT 3 XAE](https://www.beckhoff.com/forms/twincat3/warenkorb.aspx?lg=en&title=TC31-Full-Setup.3.1.4022.30&version=3.1.4022.30) more information can be found about this [here](https://infosys.beckhoff.com/english.php?content=../content/1033/tcinfosys3/html/startpage.htm&id=).
-This is really just a Visual Studio plugin.
+You will need to either create an account or register yourself as a guest.
+The XAE is really just a Visual Studio plugin.
  1. Start the Twincat XAE.
 This can be done by clicking on the TwinCat icon in the system tray.
  1. Open the Twincat project that you are interested in.
 For example there is a simple test PLC [here](https://github.com/ISISComputingGroup/BeckhoffPLCCode/)
  1. Ensure that you have the following toolbars enabled in the XAE: